 - Is under the age of 18.4

-For information on the background check process used to enforce these provisions, see the South Dakota Background Checks section.
+For information on the background check process used to enforce these provisions, see the South Dakota Background Check Procedures section.